-The water bodies included in this TMDL are located within United States Geological Survey (USGS) Hydrologic Unit Code (HUC) 03160104.
-HUC 003160104 is located in Chickasaw, Choctaw, Clay, Lowndes, Monroe, Oktibbeha, Pontotoc, and Webster Counties.
-The entire HUC is 712,887 acres and contains many landuse types including agricultural land, pastureland, and forest areas.
-However, the dominant landuses within the HUC are pasture/grass and forest.
-The location of HUC 03160104 and the §303(d) listed segments included in this TMDL are shown in Figure 1.

-The six water bodies shown as monitored in Table i are biologically impaired due to sediment.
-These water bodies were listed due to failure to meet minimum water quality criteria for biological use support based on biological sampling (MDEQ, 2003b).
-For these water bodies, a detailed assessment of the watershed and potential point sources, called stressor identification, was completed.
-The results of the stressor identification indicated that sediment was a probable primary stressor in these watersheds.
-The two water bodies shown as evaluated in Table i were listed based on anecdotal information.
+The water bodies included in this TMDL are located within United States Geological Survey (USGS) Hydrologic Unit Code (HUC) 08060201.
+HUC 08060201 is located in Oktibbeha, Webster, Choctaw, Montgomery, Carroll, Attala and Holmes counties.
+The entire HUC is 946,336 acres and contains many landuse types including agricultural land, pastureland, and forest areas.
+However, the dominant landuse within the HUC is forest.
+The location of the §303(d) listed segments are shown in Figure 10.
+This TMDL was originally completed for Indian Creek, Jack Lake Creek, and the Unnamed Tributary to Indian Creek as shown in Table 1.
+Big Black River, Middle Bywy, and the Unnamed Tributary to Pigeon Roost Creek as shown in Table 1 are being added to the TMDL through this update.
+Indian Creek was historically identified as impaired due to sediment based on anecdotal evidence.
+The remaining five water bodies (shown as monitored in Table 1) were identified as biologically impaired due to sediment.
+These water bodies were listed due to failure to meet minimum water quality criteria for biological use support based on biological sampling.
+For these five water bodies, a detailed assessment of the watershed and potential point sources, called a stressor identification, was completed.
+The results of the stressor identification indicated that sediment was a probable primary stressor.
+Any other identified probable primary stressors will be addressed in a separate TMDL.

-1.2 Applicable Water Body Segment Use
+1.2 Applicable Water Body Segment Classification

-The water use classification for all water bodies included in this TMDL, as established by the State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters regulation, is Fish and Wildlife Support (MDEQ, 2003a).
+The water body classification for all water bodies included in this TMDL, as established by the State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters regulation, is Fish and Wildlife Support (MDEQ, 2016).
 Waters with this classification are intended for fishing and propagation of fish, aquatic life, and wildlife.
-Waters that meet the Fish and Wildlife Support criteria should also be suitable for secondary contact, which is defined as incidental contact with water including wading and occasional swimming.
+Waters that meet the Fish and Wildlife classification should also be suitable for secondary contact, which is defined as incidental contact with water including wading and occasional swimming.